sparkfun/SparkFun_DataLogger/docs/example_thingspeak.md

 ### Password

 The connection password was provided when the MQTT device was created.
-If you lost this value, you can regenerate a password in the for the connection on the MQTT Device information page.
+If you lost this value, you can regenerate a password on the MQTT Device information page.